janjsn/lew_nexus_ac_bioenergy/module_land_cover/readme.txt

 Data to process are not provided in GIT, but obtainable at the ESA database website.

 Land cover processing is done at 10 arcsec.
-Outputs are also upscaled to a variety of resolutions.
+Outputs are produced at a variety of resolutions.

 CCI data must be mapped in 'CCI/Input/Import nc files.xlsx'.